Ryokog/Decentralized-Wallet-Nights-and-Weekends/README.md

 This repo will have

-- Research folder
+- Research folder under the Research Branch
-- Standard code folders
+- Standard code folders under the Main Branch

-under the aim to create a best self-custodial wallet solution for the wider community.
+with the aim to create a best self-custodial wallet solution for the wider community.